 The Department consists of three Divisions: Biochemistry and Molecular Biology (BMB); Cellular, Developmental and Integrative Biology (CDIB); and Systematics, Ecology and Evolution (SEE).
 The functions of these Divisions are to provide: 1) leadership in the development of research and scholarly activities of its members; 2) input on faculty hiring plans; and 3) opportunities for discussion relating to departmental issues that may require detailed analysis at divisional levels.
 Final decisions on graduate admissions, undergraduate and graduate curricula, and hiring plans are not included in the purview of the Divisions.

-Tenured and tenure-track faculty members with the rank of assistant, associate or full professor and holding a primary appointment in Biological Sciences have full voting privileges in faculty meetings and in divisional meetings.
+Tenured and tenure-track faculty members with the rank of assistant, associate, or full professor and holding a primary appointment (>50%) in Biological Sciences have full voting privileges in faculty meetings and in divisional meetings.
 Each faculty member described above declares membership in at least one Division.
-Tenured and tenure-track members with the rank of assistant, associate or full professor and holding a non-primary appointment in Biological Sciences may attend faculty meetings and participate, but without vote.
-Exceptions will be granted for faculty holding administrative posts outside of the Department, where the majority of salary is derived from non-departmental sources.
+The faculty will declare a primary division for the purpose of voting and will only participate in votes in that division.
+Tenured and tenure-track members with the rank of assistant, associate, or full professor and holding a non-primary appointment in Biological Sciences may attend faculty meetings and participate, but without vote privilege.
+Exceptions will be granted for faculty holding administrative posts outside of the Department, where the majority of salary is derived from non-departmental sources such as the College of Science, ORED, or Academic Affairs.
 Full-time instructors have voting privileges on matters of courses and curriculum.
-Research professors, adjunct professors and emeritus professors may attend faculty meetings and participate, but without vote.
-Faculty meetings are presided over by the Chair of the Department, or in the case of illness or absence, by an alternate approved by the Chair, typically one of the Associate Chairs.
+Research professors, adjunct professors, and emeritus professors may attend faculty meetings and participate, but without vote privilege.
+Faculty meetings are presided over by the Chair of the Department, or in the case of illness or absence, a delegate approved by the Chair, typically one of the Associate Chairs.

 The Department is administered by the Chair, who is appointed by the Dean of the College of Science.
 The length of the appointment is negotiated between the Chair and the Dean.
 Prior to the appointment, input from the tenured and tenure-track faculty members of the Department may be provided in the form of a straw vote.
 The Chair may be reappointed for additional terms, with support from the Department.
 The performance of the Chair is evaluated annually by the faculty through written evaluations submitted to the College.